 ITS provides four large, modern computer labs for use by NYU students and employees free of charge.
 The labs are equipped with high-end Macintosh and Windows systems, laser printers, DVD drives, high-speed Internet connections, and a wide variety of up-to-date software.
-For locations, hours and resource information, visit the Computer Labs page.
+For locations, hours and resource information, visit the IT Locations and Facilities page.

-For information about access to NYU-NET and the Internet from your NYU office, visit the Office Connections page.
+For information about access to NYU-NET and the Internet from your NYU office, visit the Network and Connectivity page.
 ITS also provides limited support for the use of PDAs and handhelds with a variety NYU services.
-To find out more about what services are supported and how to configure them for use on your PDA, visit the Using Your PDA/Handheld at NYU page.

 Are you trying to access NYU’s Internet services while off-campus?
 In order to connect to certain NYU resources, you may need to log in using NYU-NET Proxy to authenticate yourself as an NYU community member.
 You may also need to download a different web browser if you are connecting to the Internet using a non-NYU Internet Service Provider.
 For more information about connecting to NYU-NET from off-campus, visit the IT website.